Saakshi-Thotad/Life-Expectancy-PowerBI/README.md

 * Forecasting: Applied Power BI's built-in forecasting capabilities to **predict life expectancy and disease rates for forthcoming years**.
 * Dashboard Design: Focused on intuitive navigation, consistent thematic formatting, and clear data storytelling across all four pages.

-5. How to View the Report
+5. To View the Report

 To fully interact with this dashboard, please follow these steps: